honorifia/alx-system_engineering-devops/0x00-shell_basics/READNE.md

 a script that prints the absolute path name of the current working directory. a script that prints the absolute path name of the current working directory. a script that prints the absolute path name of the current working directory.

+a script that prints the absolute path name of the current working directory.